bklogic/jdac-spring-boot-starter/README.md

 #### Batch Service Interface

 - Annotated with @BatchService.
-- Must extend the generic Batch<T> interface.
+- Must extend the generic Batch<T> interface, and use T to indicate return type.
 - Use @Query, @Command, @Create, @Save, etc. to add query, command or repository operations to the batch.
 - Use @ReturnMapping to map the service output to a member field of batch DTO